THE FOURTHWAY MANHO E-JOURNAL

 The outer octave moves in a certain sequence and can be coded in numerical form as below:

 The underlined numbers 3, 6 and 9 are the three inputs or foods necessary for the survival of the organization as a whole.
-They are also the three fundamental forces in the enneagram – the active intangibles (Do 9), the passive raw materials (Do 6) and the neutralizing people (Do 3)
+They are also the three fundamental forces in the enneagram – the active intangibles (Do 0/9) at Ti-Do Interval, the passive raw materials (Do 6) at "So-La Interval" and the neutralizing people (Do 3) at Mi-Fa Interval.

 Intangibles that are ingested into the organization is managed in the strategic system.
 This provides the guideline to the human resource system that in turn needs more people input to proceed further.
 The intangibles and the people is reexamined in the finance & accounting system before the process is carried out by the production operation system that will operate only when materials are ingested.
 The production process will create the final products, services or ideas.